Sam Cannon Personal Injury Lawyer Facebook Pixel

 Using these statements and any forensic evidence available at the scene, he or she will make an initial designation of fault, which an insurance company may use as a basis for its own investigation.

 Colorado follows a traditional tort system when it comes to motorcycle accidents.
-In other words, an injured motorcyclist may file a claim for compensation against an at-fault driver’s insurance companies assuming the following elements apply:
+In other words, an injured motorcyclist may file a claim for compensation against an at-fault driver’s insurance company, assuming the following elements apply:

 • The driver owed the motorcyclist a duty of care.
 All drivers owe a duty of care to others on the road.